Quote Of The Week #286

 It represents the rules that we abide to, that we pass down from generation to generation.

-unfortunately, we have not chosen the agreements that we have concluded.
-Most of the time, they have been chosen for us and existed longer than we have.
+Unfortunately, we have not chosen the agreements that we live by.
+Most of the time, they have been chosen for us and have existed longer than we have.

 The first agreement is to be “impeccable with your words“.
 This means that you must be careful of not using words against yourself and others.

 Indeed, there is power in the words that you use.
-Matter of fact, it is the most powerful tool at your disposition.
+Matter of fact, it is the most powerful tool at your disposal.